yewstack/yew/README.md

 Come help us on the [issues that matter that the most](https://github.com/yewstack/yew/labels/%3Adollar%3A%20Funded%20on%20Issuehunt) and receive a small cash reward for your troubles.
 We use [Issuehunt](https://issuehunt.io/r/yewstack/yew/) to fund issues from our Open Collective funds.
 If you really care about an issue, you can choose to add funds yourself!

 #### 😱 Found a bug?

 Please [report all bugs!](https://github.com/yewstack/yew/issues/new/choose) We are happy to help support developers fix the bugs they find if they are interested and have the time.

+#### 🤓 Want to help translate?

+Translations can be submitted on the [Yew GitLocalize Repo](https://gitlocalize.com/repo/4999).
+If you are interested in being the official moderator for a language, please reach out on Discord.

 ## Contributors